Introducing the Resorts Added to Ikon Pass With the Addition of St. Moritz, Switzerland

 Looking from Zuoz down the Engadin valley.
 You can make out the Samedan private airport in the distance. | Image: Julia Schneemann

 There are smaller ski areas or single lifts in Samedan, Pontresina, and La Punt, but mentioning them here would be too much.
 A funicular also takes you up to a sledding run, and all these lifts will be included with the Ikon Pass access.
 The addition of Engadin St. Moritz gives Ikon passholders access to 223 miles (360km) of groomed alpine runs.
-If that is not enough to whet your appetite, there are also 150 miles (240 km) of cross-country trails and, best of all, on average, 322 days of sunshine a year.
+If that is not enough to whet your appetite, there are also 150 miles (240 km) of cross-country trails and, on average, 322 days of sunshine a year.

 Zuoz ski area from Albanas chairlift. | Image: Julia Schneemann